 White Earth man found guilty of producing child porn in Red Lake Nation

 Feb.
-2—FERGUS FALLS, Minn. — A White Earth man has been found guilty of producing child pornography after a 13-year-old girl disclosed incidents of sexual abuse to a suicide prevention lifeline in December 2020.
+2—FERGUS FALLS — A White Earth man has been found guilty of producing child pornography after a 13-year-old girl disclosed incidents of sexual abuse to a suicide prevention lifeline in December 2020.

 According to a release from the U.S. Department of Justice, evidence presented at trial showed that in December 2020, 34-year-old Ryan Edward Thompson, also known as Ryan Edward Wayne Townsend, knowingly used a minor in sexually explicit activity to produce pornographic images.